Monthly Archives: February 2015

 When property is gratuitously transferred from one individual to another, it is considered a gift in the eyes of the government.
 This gift may be subject to the gift tax depending on how much the gift is worth and whether an individual has any of his or her gift tax exemption available.
-Property that is transferred from one person to another after an individual passes on may be subject to estate tax.

 …Florida users of social media may be interested to learn about the new legacy contact feature Facebook recently rolled out.
 Following years of criticism from family members about their inability to access deceased loved ones’ accounts, Facebook has developed a feature that allows those with a profile to designate someone who can control the account after the owner’s death.

 …As Florida residents may know, some states allow noncharitable trusts to protect certain assets for a limited time or in perpetuity.
 This type of trust might be useful to protect domestic assets or provide for a pet.